seegers/seegers.github.io/README.md

-# Setup Githup Pages with Hugo static site generator and Visual Studio Code
+# Setup Github Pages with Hugo static site generator and Visual Studio Code

-- Create special GitHup repo for GitHub-Pages and clone it in VSC workspace
+- Create special GitHub repo for GitHub-Pages and clone it in VSC workspace
 - Go to repo folder on local machine and create Hugo site.
 Use --force since the .git files are already there
     - `hugo new site . --force`
 - add theme Ananke